WinMagic/MagicEndpoint-FidoEazy/README.md

 * **Key Management Examples:** Scripts and examples for managing keys.
 * **FIDO2 Integration Demonstrations:** Examples of using FIDO2 for SSH.

-Refer to the [documentation](link-to-documentation) for detailed instructions.
+Refer to the [documentation](https://github.com/WinMagic/MagicEndpoint-FidoEazy/blob/main/Documentation.md) for detailed instructions.

-## Contributing

-Contributions are welcome!
-See the [contributing guidelines](CONTRIBUTING.md).

 ## License